 From: Namjae Jeon <namjae.jeon@xxxxxxxxxxx>

-The semantics of this flag are following:
+The semantics of the flag are :

 2) It should be used exclusively.
 No other fallocate flag in combination.

-3) Offset and length supplied to fallocate should be fs block size aligned.
+3) Offset and length supplied to fallocate should be fs block size aligned

 Namjae Jeon (3):